appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/working-with-branches.md

 2. Navigate to the branch tab.

 3. Change the default branch and click on the **Update** button.
-Once the default branch is updated, users launching the app from the dashboard will see the deployed version from this branch.
+Once the default branch is updated, users launching the app from the dashboard sees the deployed version from this branch.